rahulgopinath/rahulgopinath.github.io/_posts/2015-08-01-whither-coverage.markdown

-The author tries very hard ([GTAC 2015](https://www.youtube.com/watch?v=sAfROROGujU)) to point out that correlation does not imply causation, and to point out that once the test suite size is controlled, that correlation vanishes.
+The author tries very hard ([GTAC 2015](https://www.youtube.com/watch?v=sAfROROGujU)) to point out that correlation does not imply causation, and to point out that once the test suite size is controlled, that correlation between coverage and mutation score vanishes, and hence avoid using coverage as a measure of effectiveness.
 However, this assumes that test suite size (in absolute numbers -- say 10 test cases, or 100 test cases) is some thing that people care about.
 Usually, when we decides to test, we have a budget.
 But that budget is defined in terms